24th AMSIG ANNUAL SCIENTIFIC VIRTUAL MEETING

 SESSIONS COVERING: Rheumatological Imaging and Tumour Imaging

-On behalf of the Australasian Musculoskeletal Imaging Group (AMSIG) executive, we would like to invite you (again) to join us at the 24th Annual Scientific Meeting to be held at the SMC Conference and Function Centre, in central Sydney, Australia on May 8-9 2021.
+On behalf of the Australasian Musculoskeletal Imaging Group (AMSIG) executive and the convenors, we would like to invite you (yet again) to join us at the 24th Annual Scientific Virtual Meeting on May 8-9 2021.

-The format of the meeting will be the usual all-day Saturday.
-Three overseas experts, Anne Cotten, Robert Lambert and David Salonen will be joined by local radiologists and rheumatologists from Australia and New Zealand to discuss imaging of joints, focusing predominantly on recent developments and areas where, even for the musculoskeletal imaging expert, there will be useful and interesting insights.
-The Sunday morning first session is planned as a mock Tumour Board session with the multidisciplinary group from Royal Prince Alfred illustrating the expert approach to a range of not uncommon and often incidental bone and soft tissue tumours – when to imaging further, when to refer, and newer diagnostic developments.
+The format of the meeting will be the usual all-day Saturday and Sunday morning.
+Three overseas experts, Anne Cotten, Robert Lambert and David Salonen will be remote but still very much involved.
+They will be joined by local radiologists and rheumatologists from Australia and New Zealand to discuss imaging of joints, focusing predominantly on recent developments and areas where, even for the musculoskeletal imaging expert, there will be useful and interesting insights.
+The Sunday morning first session is now planned as a recorded mock Tumour Board session with the multidisciplinary group from the Royal Prince Alfred illustrating the expert approach to a range of not uncommon and often incidental bone and soft tissue tumours – when to image further, when to refer, and newer diagnostic developments.

-A late development in our planning for AMSIG 2020 was our planned AMSIG Academy – an opportunity to allow radiology trainees to practice viva cases and have some exposure to case analysis by MSK radiologists experienced in the DRANZCR II MSK viva exams.
-This will also be part of the AMSIG 2021 meeting.
+The later development in our planning for AMSIG 2020 was the AMSIG Academy – an opportunity to allow radiology trainees to practice viva cases and have some exposure to case analysis by MSK radiologists experienced in the DRANZCR II MSK viva exams.
+This will also be part of the AMSIG 2021 meeting, with real-time interaction for the trainees.

 AMSIG members and non-members are welcome to attend, with the conference open to radiologists, rheumatologists, surgeons, sports medicine physicians, radiographers, sonographers, and physiotherapists.
 Attendees will have the opportunity to update their knowledge in musculoskeletal medicine and imaging, reconnect with colleagues, review the latest technology on offer from exhibitors and interact with experts in various fields.

-We hope you can join us in Sydney in May 2021.
+We hope you can join us Virtually in May 2021.

 Drs Cathy Hayter, Jennie Noakes, Julie Schatz, Emily Davidson and Bruno Giuffrè